 The objective of leasehold improvements

-Leasehold improvements are usually performed by commercial general contractors to retain the tenant, attract some specific kind of business or offered as a part of the fresh lease negotiation.
-The major objective of leasehold improvements is to provide customized alterations which a commercial tenant or the property owner wants in the leased space.
+Leasehold improvements are usually performed by commercial general contractors to retain the tenant, attract some specific kind of business, or are offered as a part of the fresh lease negotiation.
+The major objective of leasehold improvements is to provide customized alterations that a commercial tenant or the property owner wants in the leased space.
 These alterations are aimed to benefit the tenant and almost all the improvements favor the tenant’s operational needs and preferences.

 Leasehold Improvements vs. Tenant Improvements vs. Buildout

 Tenant improvements and buildouts are just the synonyms of leasehold improvements.
 It depends upon the industry whose name it uses for the same process.
-In general, all the three terms signify work which is done in a building or office to make it suitable for the new tenant’s requirements.
+In general, all three terms signify work that is done in a building or office to make it suitable for the new tenant’s requirements.

 The term “tenant improvements” or TI is commonly used in the commercial construction world.
 When it is seen from the viewpoint of accounting, it is called “leasehold improvements” and when it is seen from the viewpoint of construction, it is called “buildout.”
 Different professions use different terms, such as construction companies, commercial realtors or leasing companies use the term buildout or tenant improvements, while accountants use the term leasehold improvements.